 Our eyes fail us because we do not come to this text with the eyes of a child!

 If we did, we would discover that the literary structure of this ancient text follows the color order of the visible spectrum of light.

-That’s right!
-The entire story of Creation is built upon six colors in the rainbow, plus a purple day of rest.
-Why have we missed the fact that the words, “Let there be light” literally point to physical light?
 Why does the literary structure of Genesis 1 follow this particular color order?
 What does the order teach us?
 Why does the account begin at the darkest end of the spectrum?
 Why do the colors, orange and red, represent the living creatures?
-Is the account of Creation rightly divided between 7 entities on Days 1 through 4, and 7 entities created on Days 5 and 6?
-What happens after the 7th Day?

-And suppose the text of Genesis 1 was inspired in such a highly ordered way that it followed the journey through time and light on each of the remaining 5 days?
-Then, we’d have a text that looks like this:
+Then, suppose the text of Genesis 1 was inspired to reveal that same journey through time and light, on each consecutive day?
+If so, we’d have a text that looks like this:

-We must not be satisfied with a literal or mythological reading of Genesis 1.
-The text deserves a more complete explanation!
+We cannot be satisfied with a literal, or mythological reading of Genesis 1.
+Both readings miss the point!